-The Basic Grant is a federally funded program designed to help undergraduate pre-bacculaureate students continue their education.
+The PELL Grant is a federally funded program designed to help undergraduate pre-baccalaureate students continue their education.
 The purpose of this program is to provide eligible students with a "foundation" of financial aid to assist with the costs of attending college.

-All students applying for financial assistance through the College must apply for a Basic Grant.
+All students applying for financial assistance through the College must apply for a PELL Grant.
 Other types of financial aid may be awarded if the student applies and qualifies.
-Eligibility for Basic Grant is based on "financial need" and satisfactory academic progress.
-Applications and additional information concerning the Basic Grant Program are available in the Financial Aid Office and in the counseling offices of most high schools.
-The application process takes approximately four to six weeks.
-In response to the Basic Grant application, a Student Eligibility Report (SER) will be mailed directly to the student.
-The student should immediately review the SER to make sure it is correct and bring it to the Financial Aid Office.
-The exact amount of the Basic Grant award will depend upon the eligibility index on the SER and the number of hours for which the student enrolls.
-In order to be eligible, a student must enroll for at least 6 credit hours for each semester.
+Eligibility for PELL Grant is based on financial need and satisfactory academic progress.
+Applications and additional information concerning the PELL Grant Program are available in the Financial Aid Office and in the counseling offices of most high schools.
+The application process takes approximately, 4-6 weeks.
+In response to the PELL Grant application, a Student Aid Report (SAR) will be mailed directly to the student.
+The student should immedic (ely review the SAR to make sure it is correct and bring it to the Financial Aid Office.
+The exact amount of the PELL Grant award will depend upon the aid index on the SAR and the number of hours for which the student enrolls.
+In order to be eligible, a student must enroll for at least 6 credit hours each semester.
+Students must apply each vear.